Abdoulaye Dabo: Loan to Juventus U23

 On 13 January 2021, Dabo joined Serie C side Juventus U23 – the reserve team of Juventus – on a six-month loan with a purchase option.
 On 17 January, he made his debut for Juventus U23 in a 1–1 draw against Piacenza.

 Olympiacos

 On 31 January 2022, Dabo signed for Super League Greece club Olympiacos on a contract until 2026.

 Loan to Levadiakos

 On 5 January 2023, Dabo was loaned to Levadiakos until the end of the season.

 International career

-Born in France, Dabo is of Guinean descent.
+Born in France, Dabo holds French and Guinean nationalities.
 He is a youth international for France, having represented them at under-16, under-17, and under-18 levels.

 Style of play

 Dabo began as a central midfielder in front of the defence.
 He is a left-footed quick and dynamic player, who is also known for his dribbling.
 During his last two years at Nantes II, Dabo moved to a more offensive position, often playing as a left midfielder.